Skip to main content

 If a collections configuration file is provided and Vault fails to load it, failures are reported and the start is aborted.

-Javascript Bundle files
+Javascript bundle files

 Every bundle file that appears in the [bundles] section of the pvault.types.toml must reside in the /etc/pvault/conf.d/pvault.bundles directory.